 When it comes to picking travel destinations, I favor going to new places I’ve never visited, and beyond that I rely on intuition.
 Since there are so many countries I’ve never seen, I’m mainly interested in going to places that are new to me.
 It doesn’t matter whether they’re culturally similar to the USA or not.
 I learned a lot from the 5-6 weeks I spent in Canada this year; the more time I spent there, the more subtleties I discovered.

 I’d also like to continue exploring in the area of relationships and social connections.
 One of my biggest challenges is maintaining a balanced social life.
 Because of the popularity of my website, it’s easy for me to be socially lazy because there are always fresh connections and invites coming my way.
-Turning off my contact form was a good step in the right direction because it removes the biggest social firehouse in my life and gives me space to initiate connections instead of feeling I have an endless line of people who need to hear back from me.
-I love being social, but I want to do it on my own terms and in a way that feels good to me.
+Turning off my contact form for several months gave me space to initiate connections instead of feeling I have an endless line of people who need to hear back from me.

 This year I intend to pay more attention to the quality and depth of my connections.
 I could do with less quantity and variety for a while.
 I also want to shift further away from online socializing and towards more face to face connecting.

 Because 2010 was such an intense year, I don’t have as much clarity about my primary focus for the upcoming year as compared to previous years.
 I’m still processing my 2010 experiences and working through the rippling after-effects of separating from Erin.
 Consequently, I may be indulging in some wishful thinking in this attempt to clarify my 2011 focus.
 I’ll do my best to share what I can though.

 I think the main thing I’d like to explore this year is alternative business models.
 I feel I’m in a good place to do this for several reasons.